A&E Changed The Title Of ‘Generation KKK’ To ‘Escaping The KKK’ After Public Outrage

 Ever since announcing a new reality show on A&E that would follow the lives of current KKK members, the network has received a lot of backlash.
 Now it looks like the show will still go on but it won’t be called Generation KKK anymore.
 Instead, in an attempt to calm the outrage over such a reality show, A&E has changed the titled of the show to Escaping the KKK: A Documentary Series Exposing Hate in America.

 On Friday, A&E announced the change, hoping to squash some of the outrage that has built since television viewers learned of the upcoming show.
-The original intent of the show has anti-racist aspirations even though the original titled made a lot of people wonder if A&E was going to glorify the racist group and shine a light on the KKK, allowing them to take in more members.
+The original intent of the show has anti-racist aspirations even though the original title made a lot of people wonder if A&E was going to glorify the racist group and shine a light on the KKK, allowing them to take in more members.

 So, they changed the title to Escaping the KKK: A Documentary Series Exposing Hate in America.
 A&E has a lot of $… https://t.co/ACvYdVj3C2